-Gencode
+Gencode Brand

 Gencode is a video encoding service in the cloud.
 It powers companies and fast-growing startups to encode on-demand content in a breeze.

-Gencode is an early-stage startup with an ambitious vision: to build the next-generation cloud encoding.
+Gencode was an early-stage startup with an ambitious vision: to build the next-generation cloud encoding.
 From the beginning, they knew that design is not a requirement, it’s a strategical asset.
 It was clear that they needed a strong brand presence to gain market share and compete.

 I started helping them as a freelance design consultant early on.
 I helped to define design principles for the conception of the new brand.
 Designed their visual identity and participated in the initial research of the product development.